bowman2001/perplexdoc/content/doc/intro/writing/index.md

 There is one image element in _Markdown_ for embedding an image into a block element and no genuin element for a self-contained image, because the appropriate HTML tag `<figure>` is too complicated for simple markup. _Perplex_ provides the shortcode [_figure_]({{< relref "doc/shortcode/builtin/internal" >}}) for this purpose.

-To surround every self-contained _Markdown_ image element with a paragraph — like _Commonmark_ proposes and _Hugo_ does — leads to a simple working solution, when the layout treats all images alike.
+To surround every self-contained _Markdown_ image element with a paragraph — like _CommonMark_ proposes and _Hugo_ does — leads to a simple working solution, when the layout treats all images alike.

 ![splash](splash2) _Perplex_ styles the _Markdown_ image element always embedded in text blocks as a float.
 In contrast to them, the self-contained images should stand out. _Perplex_ also offers layout variations for both kinds of images.
 That's why _Perplex_ users need to use the  [figure]({{< relref "figure" >}})-shortcode for self-contained images and the _Markdown_ image element only for [embedded ones][img].